Inventory & Job Projects in both an Inventory Inquiry and an Inventory Locations Inquiry

 Update Price by Markup Procedure

 When this tool is selected SapphireOne will update all Standard Prices using Pricebook and the last Cost of the item.
 Note that this will be for Standard Prices only.

-When the tool is first selected SapphireOne will display an alert asking the user to confirm the pricing alteration as seen below.
+When the tool is first selected SapphireOne will display an alert asking the user to confirm the pricing alteration, followed by a second alert advising of any non-diminishing items as seen below.

 While Locations Inventory is documented above this tool may also be used with a Base Inventory Inquiry.
 Be careful that you want it applied using a Base Inventory Inquiry as all Location prices will be re-set.

 SapphireOne has provision for the entry and storing of up to 10 different margins for every Inventory item for Standard through to Floor.